What is thiomersal and where is it found?

 Localised allergic contact dermatitis (itchy red patches) may occur in sensitive individuals.
 This may include redness and swelling at the injection site when injectable thiomersal-containing products are used.
 Most reactions are usually mild and resolve spontaneously after a few days.
 Hypersensitivity reactions may be due to either the mercury or thiosalicylate component of thiomersal.

-Although thiomersal as a preservative in vaccines has a long record of being safe and effective, there are concerns regarding exposure to mercury-containing compounds.
-In light of this, thiomersal use has declined in recent years and many products, including vaccines, have been reformulated without thiomersal.
+Although thiomersal as a preservative in vaccines (particularly multi-dose vials) has a long record of being safe and effective, there are concerns regarding exposure to mercury-containing compounds.
+In the USA, all vaccines administered to children 6 and below are thiomersal free as they are dispensed in single dose units.

 Am I allergic to thiomersal?